hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 2. Queue Time Indicator message (as shared in the points above)

-3. Delay mmssage (Sorry, our agents are busy.
+3. Delay message (Sorry, our agents are busy.
 Please try again after some time)

 If the user still stays, user sees the agent entering the chat.